 Tuition payments are collected in ten monthly installments from July to April or in twelve installments from July to June.
 Each payment is due on the 1st of the month.
 You are entering into a good faith agreement to pay tuition in a timely manner.
 There is a fee of \$10.00 for checks that are returned to the school.
-This fee will also apply to the lunch program, extended care program and any fundraising payments.
+This fee will also apply to the extended care program, fundraising payments or any other payments made to the school.